CFHI at NAFSA Conference 2012 – Houston, Texas

 - How do we minimize direct service and maximize capacity-building when the expectations in country (and often those of students and sending institutions) are so skewed in the opposite direction?

 overwhelming poverty, disparities, and geopolitical challenges may serve to disillusion rather than inspire students.
 To counteract this effect it is important to remind students that global engagement is a stepping stone process.
+CFHI students are prepped in this process and are laying the foundation of understanding complex social and political determinants of health, gaining skills in participant-observation, building qualities of flexibility, language competency, cultural competency and the like ultimately positioning them to be effective partners and change agents in the future.

 Approaching Global Health – An Asset-Based Model